pydantic/pydantic/docs/blog/pydantic-v2.md

 * JSONSchema, internally this will need to change a lot, but hopefully the external interface will remain unchanged
 * `dataclass` support, again internals might change, but not the external interface
 * `validate_arguments`, might be renamed, but otherwise remain
+* hypothesis plugin, might be able to improve this as part of the general cleanup

 ## Questions :question: